ryanfiorini/REST-SQL/README.md

   Create the SampleDB in SQL Server Management Studio

-  Set the Db Project and run to build the database
+  Set the Db Project as startup and run to build the database

   Run the tests